Disposable Food Service Ware

 The City of Burlingame is considering participating in an effort led by the County of San Mateo’s Environmental Health Division and the County’s Office of Sustainability (OOS) to reduce the amount of single-use disposable food ware in our city.
 This is a significant issue for our community and others because over 1.3 million pounds of trash enter the San Francisco Bay ever year, and 80% of plastic pollution consists of single-use food and beverage packaging.

 One way that the City would like to address this issue is by reducing the amount of single-use disposable items in food service ware through the adoption of a Disposable Food Service Ware Ordinance.
-We would like your input on whether you think the City of Burlingame should adopt this ordinance or something similar.
-Note: the County's final ordinance will be brought to their Board of Supervisors for the first reading on January 28, 2020.
-It will then be brought to the Board for consideration for adoption on February 11, 2020.
+Note: the County's final ordinance was brought to their Board of Supervisors for the first reading on February 11, 2020.
+It is expected to be brought to the Board again for consideration for adoption on February 25, 2020.
 The City's final version of the ordinance may differ from that of the County's.

 The objectives of the proposed ordinance are to: